ComputerScienceHouse/csh-eval/frontend/README.md

 We provide a set of reusable widgets to be used our pages, to cut down on the volume of HTML that needs to be written, make everything cleaner looking, and reduce errors.
-Check out the Haddock for `CSH.Eval.Frontend` for an up-to-date listing of all of the widgets we provide.
+Check out the Haddock for `CSH.Eval.Frontend.Widgets` for an up-to-date listing of all of the widgets we provide.

 It is simple to embed a widget into your page -
 ```Haskell